 |National Rent Car||(809) 562-1444||Bavaro Punta Cana Int Ap - 4.7 mi.
 (7.6 km) Southeast of Friusa|

 |Thrifty Punta Cana||(809) 466-2046||Punta Cana International Airport - 2.1 mi.
 (3.3 km) North of Punta Cana|

-As shown below, rates can vary widely depending on the season.
-The lowest rates are only available from the lowest cost firms during the slow season.
-The high end of the range is what you can anticipate at one of the busiest firms during the peak season.
+The tables below provide a general feel for local rental rates.
+The low rates in the tables are usually only available from the least costly local firms during the off season.
+The high end of the range is what you can expect during the high season.

 |Rental Type||Low Rate||High Rate|